mbilaljunaid/nexusai-erp/replit.md

 - **Security**: Implements Role-Based Access Control (RBAC), multi-tenant architecture, session management, audit logging, and data encryption.

 ### Feature Specifications
-NexusAI is built around 18 core end-to-end business processes, including Procure-to-Pay, Order-to-Cash, Hire-to-Retire, Month-End Consolidation, and more.
+NexusAIFirst is built around 18 core end-to-end business processes, including Procure-to-Pay, Order-to-Cash, Hire-to-Retire, Month-End Consolidation, and more.
 Key modules include CRM & Sales, Finance & Accounting, Human Resources & Payroll, Manufacturing & Production, Supply Chain & Logistics, Project Management, Service & Support, Analytics & BI, AI & Automation, Workflow & Automation, Integration & API, Administration & Security, Marketing & Campaigns, E-Commerce & Retail, and Compliance & Governance.
 Each module offers a rich set of features to support its respective domain.
 The platform also includes an AI Copilot and various AI-powered features for insights, automation, and predictive modeling.

 ### System Design Choices
 The system utilizes a modular design to support extensive configurability and scalability.
 It features a robust API Gateway for managing and securing external integrations.
 Data governance and compliance monitoring are integrated throughout the platform.
 The architecture supports multi-tenancy and is designed for high performance, with browser testing confirming fast page loads and API response times.